 AGILE has become the de facto framework for innovation at scale, and knowing AGILE processes are a baseline skill for any organization looking to leverage the speed and flexibility of cloud services.
-The introduction to AGILE course covers a broad spectrum of topics from how to hold an AGILE meeting to deconstructing its key concepts, techniques and best practices.
+The Introduction to AGILE Course covers a broad spectrum of topics from how to hold an AGILE meeting to deconstructing its key concepts, techniques and best practices.

-In this short course, made up of ten lectures, we introduce you to the key concepts, roles, and techniques of the AGILE methodology so you will be able to recognize and explain the agile process in work situations.
+In this short Course, made up of 10 lectures, we introduce you to the key concepts, roles, and techniques of the AGILE methodology so you will be able to recognize and explain the AGILE process in work situations.

-This course will suit anyone interested in learning what AGILE is and how AGILE techniques are used in development projects.
+This Course will suit anyone interested in learning what AGILE is and how AGILE techniques are used in development projects.

 - Recognize and explain the AGILE methodology

-- Recognize and apply agile principles and how they relate to software projects
+- Recognize and apply AGILE principles and how they relate to software projects

 - Recognize and apply the AGILE roles and responsibilities

-- Anyone interested in understanding what AGILE is and how the AGILE methodology can be used in software projects.
+- Anyone interested in understanding what AGILE is and how the AGILE methodology can be used in software projects

-- AGILE is technology independent - You don’t need a technical background to learn how to practice AGILE in business projects.
+- AGILE is technology independent - you don’t need a technical background to learn how to practice AGILE in business projects

-- This is a beginner level course, so no previous experience of AGILE is required
+- This is a beginner level Course, so no previous experience of AGILE is required

 The other cool component is Continuous Delivery, or CD, and that's the process of building, testing, configuring, deploying from a codebuild to a production environment.
 Now, Continuous Delivery enables you to run multiple testing or staging environments.
 However you so choose to test and review it is entirely up to you.
 And then use a release pipeline to automate the creation of the infrastructure and to deploy the code or applications.
 So, Continuous Integration is a major influencer of Continuous Delivery.
 The two go hand-in-hand.
 As Continuous Integration starts the pipeline process after a successful completion of a test.
 Now, before Continuous Delivery, software release cycles could often become a bottleneck for application and operation teams.
 Manual processes could result in unreliable releases, which often resulted in errors both big and small, which ultimately led to delays in releasing code builds.
 Having an automated release pipeline allows you to take a fail-fast approach to code-testing and code-validation.
 The less-complex tests are run first, and so results are captured early.
 While the longer-running tests happen after the less-complex tests have completed successfully.
 So the goal of CD is to reduce the build time by finding the shortest path from the availability of new or modified code to the actual deployment.
 By using automation, Continuous Delivery minimizes the time to deploy and the time to mitigate, or time to remediate product incidents.
 And these are often referred to as TTM and TTR.
 So the CD approach reduces process time and eliminates idle time.